Counterfactual Intervention Feature Transfer for Visible-Infrared Person Re-identification: Further proof about sub-optimal topology structure

 After that, we randomly generate a series of triplets $\{X,A,Y\}$ and control their quality carefully.
 And then, we evaluate the quality of $Q_Y$ and draw these data in Figure~\ref{fig:prove} and see how do the $Q_X$ and $Q_A$ affect $Q_Y$.
 To achieve stable results, we reproduce that statistic 100 times and compute mean results.
 From Figure~\ref{fig:prove} (a) (bird of view figure), it obvious that $A$ cannot learn sufficient when the inputs features are trained well.
 A low-quality affinities $A$ (low $Q_A$, e.g. about 0.1, the blue dash line in Figure~\ref{fig:prove} (a)) can also get a good transferred features $Y$ (high $Q_Y$) as long as having a high-quality input representation $X$ (high $Q_X$).
 It proves that if the $A$ is not good, the graph output features $Y$ can also have a good representation abilities because of good $X$.
 So the training of $X$ can relax the constraint of $A$.
 And as we know, in the training set of ReID task, features also trained well.
 So the range of $A$ could be flexible.
-To prove that, we compute the $Q_A$ on our baseline network and the result is 0.57.
-We analysis the $Q_A$ influence to $Q_Y$ on this constant $Q_X$ value (yellow dash line in Figure~\ref{fig:prove} (a)).
+We compute the baseline feature quality on SYSU-MM01 and analyze the $Q_A$ influence to $Q_Y$ on this fixed $Q_X$ value (yellow dash line in Figure~\ref{fig:prove} (a)).
 And we find that, the range of $A$ is extreme big.
 As long as the $Q_A$ upper than 0.16, the outputs of $Y$ can achieve satisfied quality, larger than 0.7.
 It shows that well-trained $X$ and $Y$ can lead to a flexible range of $A$, bringing sub-optimal topology structure.